New Patients (470) 239-6422

 Protect Your Teeth From Erosion

-Taking the proper steps to control acid reflex can help protect your teeth in the long run.
-Following these key tips can help protect your tooth enamel and improve your dental health.
+Taking the proper steps to control acid reflux can help protect your teeth in the long run.
+These key tips can help protect your tooth enamel and improve dental health.

 • Chew sugar-free gum.
 Chewing gums helps promote saliva production.
 Saliva helps remove acids from the mouth and reduces the risk of dry mouth.

 • Incorporate fluoride into your oral hygiene routine.
-Fluoride can be found in a range of dental hygiene products, including toothpaste and mouthwash.
+Fluoride can be found in dental hygiene products, including toothpaste and mouthwash.

 • Quit smoking and reduce alcohol consumption to help minimize the risk of an acid reflux attack.